Sandwhiched/vscode-vsys/README.md

 VSYS can increase your productivity, for example, say you need to quickly reboot your machine.
 VSYS can do that!

 ## About VSYS
 VSYS is a portmanteau of 'VS' and 'SYS', for 'Visual Studio Code' and 'System', respectively.
-VSYS currently contains 4 functions **at the moment**, you can explore them below.
+Currently Linux-only.

 ## Features
 - Rebooting